justnonamenoname/lifeticle/readme.txt

 Spin is a poor fit because of the ambiguity due to the direction of the spin, the difference between the direction of the spin, and the lack of a non-opposite option, unlike the particle charges of ions.
 Qualia coordinates in space cannot be specified by xyz coordinates, since this is a partition of space along axes that does not exist.
 If the coordinates are specified by spin, then the coordinates must be set unconditionally and the reference point is unclear.
-The way information is encoded for qualia will be studied during the study of the qualia generator.
+The way information is encoded for qualia will be studied during the research of the qualia generator.
 Since the size of the point of the visual image is nonzero, this means that we are directly observing wave functions, or a qualia object that depends on it.
 The fact that qualia are generated from a wave function allows us to define formulas for the qualia wave function.